Kunj157/Library-Management-System/README.md

 ## How to Setup the Project?

-Follow the below steps to get started with the project running on your system.
+Below are the steps to setup this project.

 ### Prerequisites